spetlr-org/spetlr/README.md

 ## Important Notes

-This package can not be run or tested without access to pyspark.
+This package can not be run or tested without access to `pyspark`.
-However, installing pyspark as part of our installer gave issues when other versions of pyspark were needed.
+However, installing `pyspark` as part of our installer gave issues when other versions of `pyspark` were needed.
 Hence we took out the dependency from our installer.

 ## Installation

-Get it from PyPi
+Install SPETLR it from PyPI:
 [![PyPI version](https://badge.fury.io/py/spetlr.svg)](https://pypi.org/project/spetlr/)
 [![PyPI](https://img.shields.io/pypi/dm/spetlr)](https://pypi.org/project/spetlr/)
 ```